-And also just as another heads up, you will need to strip the insulation off the speaker wire itself to actually connect it to your speaker, so this thing will make your life so much easier.
+And also just as another heads up, you will need to strip the insulation off the speaker wire itself to actually connect it to your speaker.
 This is an invaluable tool because this will allow you to strip the speaker wire without having to use scissors or a knife or anything to do it.
-I use this thing and it works!

-I can’t recommend how many of these to get since I don’t know your exact setup and every home theater might be different, but keep in mind that each speaker uses 1 pair to connect to it, and then another pair to the receiver.
+I can’t say how many of these might be used since I don’t know your exact setup and every home theater might be different, but keep in mind that each speaker uses 1 pair to connect to it, and then another pair to the receiver.

-This is for 3 really specific scenarios, if you had the Playstation Pro (not the PS4) and wanted to connect it to your receiver, or if you are getting a soundbar/dvd player that didn’t support hdmi then you’d need this.
+This is for 3 really specific scenarios, if you had a game console and wanted to connect it to your receiver, or if you are getting a soundbar/dvd player that didn’t support hdmi then you’d optical instead.
 Also if you get a receiver that doesn’t support HDR but your TV does, then you’d need one for that type of content in that instance.

-Another really specific scenario that may apply to you would be if you need what’s called an RCA cable, which can look like the picture there; or what you may know as the red, white, and yellow wires.
+Another really specific scenario that may apply to you would be if you need what’s called an RCA cable, which can look like the picture there.
 A single RCA cable plugs into your subwoofer, and the other into your reciever.
-Reason why I say that it depends though is that you may not even be getting a subwoofer at all, in which case this would not be necessary either.
+Reason why it depends though is that you may not even be getting a subwoofer at all, in which you that wouldn’t be applicable.

 This is if you wanted to calibrate your speakers manually yourself, rather than getting a receiver with an automatic mic.
 But if you choose to do it this way, this is a really good little meter.

-Speaker stands which are optional.
-These are really cool though since it allows you to clamp your speaker in place without worrying about knocking it over.
+Speaker stands are really cool though since some allow you to clamp your speaker in place without worrying about knocking it off a table or shelf.